Socket preservation is a bone preservation procedure

-It is often used for the aesthetically sensitive area of the front teeth.
-But even in the posterior region, this method provides excellent results.
-It is performed immediately after a tooth removal to prevent ingrowth of the gums and to provide as early as possible all measures for bone preservation and thus to secure a resilient foundation for one or more implants.
+It is often used for the aesthetically sensitive area of anterior teeth.
+However, this procedure also delivers excellent results in the posterior region.
+It is performed immediately after tooth removal to prevent gum ingrowth and to take all measures to preserve bone as early as possible and thus to secure a resilient foundation for one or more implants.

-Socket preservation is the simplest form of bone augmentation.
-For this purpose, a membrane of collagen or PRP or a mixture of both is inserted immediately after tooth extraction into the bony tooth pocket and fixed by means of a suture.
+Socket Preservation is the simplest form of bone augmentation.
+For this purpose, a membrane of collagen or PRP or a mixture of both is inserted into the bony tooth cavity directly after the tooth removal and fixed with a suture.
 Now the oral mucosa can grow over the defect and the bone can regenerate underneath.
-In the case of extensive defects, it may be necessary to insert shavings of its own bone into the bony wound.
+In the case of extensive defects, it may be necessary to insert chips from the patient’s own bone into the bony wound.

-If you have any questions about bone augmentation and socks preservation or for a non-binding consultation, please arrange an appointment in our practice at Stuttgarter Platz 1.
+If you have any questions about bone augmentation and sock preservation or would like a non-binding consultation, please feel free to make an appointment in our practice at Stuttgarter Platz 1.